 Download the Enforceable Undertaking Application Form (DOC 69KB)

 The EPA determines when an enforceable undertaking is an appropriate response by referring to the above policy and these additional and relevant policies:

 All enforceable undertakings are made public and placed on the public register.

-You can also view the media release archives for all enforceable undertakings the EPA has entered into.
+You can also view the media releases for all enforceable undertakings the EPA has entered into.

 Interim guidelines on EPA use of unmanned aircraft